praveendhakar/business-card-app-android-kotlin-compose/README.md

 ## Objective
 Build an Android app by following specs.
-UI mockups/designs, that contain exact specifications with a simple user interface that displays text and images
+UI mockups/designs, that contain exact specifications with a simple user interface that displays text and images.

 ### ANDROID BASICS WITH COMPOSE - Unit 1: Your first Android app - Pathway 3 (Build a basic layout)
 **Unit 1 > Pathway 3 : Build a basic layout**